UNIVERSITY OF WISCONSIN River Falls

 underway for at least 5 years, SNAP demand has remained at historically high

 levels.
 This reflects the fact that wage

 rates and underemployment have only started to improve in late 2016.

-On average, over the 2007-2009 time period, 13.5 percent of American households were classified as food insecure.
-The comparable percentages were somewhat lower in Minnesota (10.5 percent) and Wisconsin (11.4 percent).
 It is not surprising that the incidence of food insecurity in these relatively prosperous states is lower than for the U.S. as a whole.
 Similarly, the relative prosperity of the counties in St. Croix River valley means that fewer of their households are food insecure than is the case for their respective states.
-Despite this, a survey done by the Survey Research Center at UW-River Falls found that among families in poverty in western Wisconsin:
+Despite this, a survey done by for the Western Wisconsin Community Action Agency in 2016 found that among families in poverty in western Wisconsin: